 Poet's Pause is part of a public art concept created by the late Joan Baron, an artist who developed the two Alta Lake Park sculpture sites with the intention of inspiring creativity.

-Thirty-six poems from 25 poets were received for the 2016 Poet’s Pause poetry competition.
+Fifty-three poems were received for the ninth Poet’s Pause Poetry Competition.
+Thirty-nine poets participated.

 Past Winning Poems